 - Major Judith Hilditch, Territorial Financial Secretary

-- Major Noreen Batt, Divisional Leader (as of 8th November 2019)
+- Major Noreen Batt, Divisional Leader

 - Mr Peter Gale, Investment Expert (Non-Executive Director)

 - Mr Graham Roper, Property Expert (Non-Executive Director)

 - Ms Helen O'Brien, Social Services Expert (Non-Executive Director)

 - Mr Andrew Stickland, Finance Expert (Non-Executive Director)